nishukushwaha/nishukushwaha/README.md

 ### Hi there i'm Nishant 👋
+Software Engineering aspirant with good problem solving skills and ability to work in a team.
+I am passionate about technology and coding.

 <!--
 **nishukushwaha/nishukushwaha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.